Crunch/postcss-less/README.md

 Follow these simple steps to use [postcss-less-parser].

-Add [postcss-less-parser] to your build tool:
+Add [postcss-less-parser] to your build tool.
+(You must have Less.js and PostCSS installed as prerequisites.)

 ```bash
 npm install postcss-less-parser --save-dev